Spam Fried Rice

 Pan with oil and diced shallots.

-In the same pan, add a little oil and sauté the onion or shallot until fragrant.
-Push it to one side, then add your mixed veggies and stir-fry until they’re just tender.
-Push those aside too, then pour in the beaten eggs.
-Scramble until just set, then mix everything together.
+Add a little oil to the same pan and cook the shallot or onion until fragrant.
+Push it to the side, add the vegetables, and stir-fry until just tender.
+Push those aside and scramble the eggs directly in the pan until just set.

 Pan with shallots on left and corn and peas on the right.